mrcoulson/Emergency-Responders-Mapbook/README.md

 The components of the application are separated into different folders.

+### Application Root

+This folder contains an HTML index file.

+### img

+This contains any images needed for the index file.

 ### CSS

 This folder obviously just holds the CSS files for the web pages.